elastic/elastic-agent-changelog-tool/docs/usage.md

     * `x.y.z` is the version to release.
     * `owner` is the user / organization the repository to use belongs to.
 The default value is `elastic`.
-    * `repo` is the name of the repository containing the issues / PRs, etc. The default value is `elastic-agent`.
+    * `repo` is the name of the repository containing the issues and PRs.
+The default value is `elastic-agent`.

+    >NOTE: If the repo you're targeting has an `owner` and `repo` defined in a `config.changelog.yaml` file, you do not need to specify them when running the command.

     This will create `./changelog/x.y.z.yaml`.

+    >NOTE: If there are no changes included in the release (there are no changelog fragment files), the changelog file will be generated with an empty array of entries.
 1. From the root of the repository run:
     ```
     $ elastic-agent-changelog-tool cleanup